-- c) In this case the score registered on the scoresheet is always the actual score achieved in the bout: - V_N - D_n if a deciding touch is scored within the time limit for the bout. - V_4 - D_4 or V_3 - D_3 or V_2 - D_2 or V_1 - D_1 or V_0 - D_0 if the winner is designated by drawing lots. - o.18 Before the competition starts, the Bout Committee will decide on and announce the number of fencers who will be eliminated based on the ranking established by pools.
+- c) In this case the score registered on the scoresheet is always the actual score achieved in the bout: - VN-Dn if a deciding touch is scored within the time limit for the bout. - $V_4-D_4$ or $V_3-D_3$ or $V_2-D_2$ or $V_1-D_1$ or $V_0-D_0$ if the winner is designated by drawing lots. - o.18 Before the competition starts, the Bout Committee will decide on and announce the number of fencers who will be eliminated based on the ranking established by pools.
 This number may not be lower than 20% nor higher than 30% of the total number of participants in the pools.

-- o.19 1.
-After the pools, a single general ranking will be established of all the fencers who have taken part in the pools, taking account, successively, of the indices V/M, HS HR, HS. - (V = victories; M = bouts; HS = touches scored; HR = touches received.) - 2.
-A summary classification table shall then be made in the following way: - a) The results written up on the summary table will be added up to ascertain the two indices required. - b) The first index, for the initial classification, shall be obtained by dividing the number of victories by the number of bouts fought, using the formula V/M. - c) The fencer with the highest index (maximum 1) will be seeded first. - d) In cases of equality in this first index, and to separate fencers with equal first indices, a second index will be established, using the formula HS HR, the difference between the total number of touches scored and touches received. - e) In cases of equality of the two indices V/M and HS HR, the fencer who has scored most touches will be seeded highest. - f) In cases of absolute equality between two or more fencers, their seeding order will be decided by drawing lots. - 3.
+0.19 1.
+After the pools, a single general ranking will be established of all the fencers who have taken part in the pools, taking account, successively, of the indices V/M, HS - HR, HS.

+(V = victories; M = bouts; HS = touches scored; HR = touches received.)

+- 2. A summary classification table shall then be made in the following way: - a) The results written up on the summary table will be added up to ascertain the two indices required. - b) The first index, for the initial classification, shall be obtained by dividing the number of victories by the number of bouts fought, using the formula V/M. - c) The fencer with the highest index (maximum 1) will be seeded first. - d) In cases of equality in this first index, and to separate fencers with equal first indices, a second index will be established, using the formula HS HR, the difference between the total number of touches scored and touches received. - e) In cases of equality of the two indices V/M and HS HR, the fencer who has scored most touches will be seeded highest. - f) In cases of absolute equality between two or more fencers, their seeding order will be decided by drawing lots. - 3.
 Should there be absolute equality among the last to qualify there will not be a barrage, and the fencers with equal indicators will all qualify, even if they are in excess of the number decided on.